Zeex/subhook/README.md

 Examples
 --------

-In the following examples `foo` is a hypothetical function or function pointer that takes a single argument `int x` and uses the same calling convention as `my_foo` (for instance, on x86 most compilers use the [`cdecl`][cdecl] calling convention unless you specify otherwise).
+In the following examples `foo` is some function or a function pointer that takes a single argument of type `int` and uses the same calling convention as `my_foo` (depends on compiler).

 ### C